NucleusPowered/site-v1/docs/selectors.md

 ## All Players Selector (@a)

-When the `@r` selector is used in place of a player name on select commands (currently only `/lightning`), all players will be chosen.
+When the `@a` selector is used in place of a player name on select commands (currently only `/lightning`), all players will be chosen.

 Nucleus also provides an argument based version, `@a[world]`, where `world` is the name of the world.
 This selects all players from the named world